Atmospheric depositions of heavy metals on the Baltic Sea

 HELCOM adopted a Recommendation in May 2001 for the cessation of hazardous substance discharges/emissions by 2020, with the ultimate aim of achieving concentrations in the environment near to background values for naturally occurring substances and close to zero for man-made synthetic substances.

-Total annual atmospheric depositions of heavy metals to the surface of the Baltic Sea have substantially decreased in period 1990-2006 (Figure 1).
-The most significant drop in depositions over the Baltic Sea is obtained for lead (66%).
-The decrease of cadmium and mercury depositions is amounted to 45% and 24%, respectively.
-On the level of individual sub-basins the most significant drop in cadmium and lead depositions can be noted for the Gulf of Finland (67% and 74%).
-Largest decrease in mercury depositions is obtained for the Belt Sea (37%).
-In spatial distribution of heavy metals depositions on the Baltic Sea the highest levels can be noted for the southern-western part of the Baltic Sea (the Belt Sea and the Kattegat).
-Among the HELCOM countries the most significant contributions to depositions over the Baltic Sea belong to Poland, Germany, and Russia.
+Total annual atmospheric deposition of heavy metals to the surface of the Baltic Sea have substantially decreased in period 1990-2003 (Figure 1).
+The most significant drop in depositions over the Baltic Sea is obtained for lead (71%).
+The decrease of cadmium and mercury depositions is amounted to 41% and 43%, respectively.
+On the level of individual sub-basins the most significant drop in cadmium depositions can be noted for the Gulf of Finland (58%) and the Gulf of Bothnia (58%).
+In case of of lead the most significant decrease can be noted for the Belt Sea (80%) and the Kattegat (79%).
+Largest decrease in mercury depositions is obtained for the Belt Sea (60%).
+In spatial distribution of heavy metals depositions on the Baltic Sea the highest levels can be noted for the southern-western part of the Baltic Sea (the Belt Sea and the Baltic Proper).
+Significant levels of lead and cadmium depositions can also be noted for the Gulf of Riga.
+Among the HELCOM countries the most significant contributions to depositions over the Baltic Sea belong to Poland, Germany, and Russia (Table 4).

 The reduction of atmospheric input of lead, cadmium, and mercury to the Baltic Sea is a result of abatement measures as well as of economic contraction and industrial restructuring in Poland, Estonia, Latvia, Lithuania, and Russia in early 1990s.

-Figure 2: Time-series of computed total annual atmospheric deposition of cadmium to six sub-basins of the Baltic Sea for the period 1990-2006 in tonnes/year as bars (left axis) and total deposition fluxes in g/km2/year as lines (right axis).
-(Note that different scales are used for total depositions in tonnes/year and the same scales for total deposition fluxes).
+Figure 2: Time-series of computed total annual atmospheric deposition of cadmium to six sub-basins of the Baltic Sea for the period 1990-2003 in tonnes/year as bars (left axis) and total deposition fluxes in g/km2/year as lines (right axis).
+Note that different scales are used for total depositions in tonnes/year and the same scales for total deposition fluxes.
 Click image to enlarge!

-Figure 3: Time-series of computed total annual atmospheric deposition of lead to six sub-basins of the Baltic Sea for the period 1990-2006 in tonnes/year as bars (left axis) and total deposition fluxes in kg/km2/year as lines (right axis).
-(Note that different scales are used for total depositions in tonnes/year and the same scales for total deposition fluxes).
+Figure 3: Time-series of computed total annual atmospheric deposition of lead to six sub-basins of the Baltic Sea for the period 1990-2003 in tonnes/year as bars (left axis) and total deposition fluxes in kg/km2/year as lines (right axis).
+Note that different scales are used for total depositions in tonnes/year and the same scales for total deposition fluxes.
 Click image to enlarge!

-Figure 4: Time-series of computed total annual atmospheric deposition of mercury to six sub-basins of the Baltic Sea for the period 1990-2006 in tonnes/year as bars (left axis) and total deposition fluxes in g/km2/year as lines (right axis).
-(Note that different scales are used for total depositions in tonnes/year and the same scales for total deposition fluxes).
+Figure 4: Time-series of computed total annual atmospheric deposition of mercury to six sub-basins of the Baltic Sea for the period 1990-2003 in tonnes/year as bars (left axis) and total deposition fluxes in g/km2/year as lines (right axis).
+Note that different scales are used for total depositions in tonnes/year and the same scales for total deposition fluxes.
 Click image to enlarge!

 Table 1.
-Computed total annual depositions of cadmium to the six Baltic Sea sub-basins and to the whole Baltic Sea for period 1990-2006.
+Computed total annual depositions of cadmium to six Baltic Sea sub-basins for period 1990-2003.
 Units: tonnes/year

 Table 2.
-Computed total annual depositions of lead to the six Baltic Sea sub-basins and to the whole Baltic Sea for period 1990-2006.
+Computed total annual depositions of lead to six Baltic Sea sub-basins for period 1990-2003.
 Units: tonnes/year

 Table 3.
-Computed total annual depositions of mercury to the six Baltic Sea sub-basins and to the whole Baltic Sea for period 1990-2006.
+Computed total annual depositions of mercury to six Baltic Sea sub-basins for period 1990-2003.
 Units: tonnes/year

 1. Source: EMEP/MSC-E

 2. Description of data: The atmospheric depositions of heavy metals were obtained using the latest version of MSCE-HM model developed at EMEP/MSC-E (Travnikov and Ilyin, 2005).
 The latest available official emission data for the HELCOM countries have been used in the model computations.
-Emissions of all three metals for each year of this period were officially reported to the UN ECE Secretariat by most of HELCOM countries.
-These data are available from the EMEP Centre on Emission Inventories and Projections (CEIP) (http://www.emep-emissions.at/ceip/).
-The Russian Federation did not submitted information for 2001 and 2006.
-Values of emissions from Russia for 2001 were obtained using interpolation between emissions for 2000 and 2002.
-For the 2006 the same level of emissions as for 2005 was assumed in model simulations.
-These data were used for modelling of transboundary air pollution by heavy metals within European region including the Baltic Sea and its catchment area.
+Emissions of all three metals for each year of this period were officially reported to the UN ECE Secretariat by most of HELCOM countries (EB.AIR/GE.1/2005/8).
+Some of the countries, in particular, Germany, Lithuania, Russia, and Poland submitted part of the data for this period.
+Missing information was obtained on the basis of official data by interpolation or extrapolation.
+These data were used for modelling of transboundary air pollution by heavy metals within European region including the Baltic Sea and its catchment area (Bartnicki et al., 2005).

 3. Geographical coverage: Atmospheric depositions of lead, cadmium, and mercury were obtained for the European region.

 5. Methodology and frequency of data collection: Atmospheric input and source allocation budgets of heavy metals (cadmium, lead, and mercury) to the Baltic Sea and its catchment area were computed using the latest version of MSCE-HM model.
 MSCE-HM is the regional-scale model operating within the EMEP region.
 This is a three-dimensional Eulerian model which includes processes of emission, advection, turbulent diffusion, chemical transformations of mercury, wet and dry depositions, and inflow of pollutant into the model domain.
 Horizontal grid of the model is defined using stereographic projection with spatial resolution 50 km at 60º latitude.
 The description of EMEP horizontal grid system can be found in the internet (http://www.emep.int/grid/index.html).
 Vertical structure of the model consists of 15 non-uniform layers defined in the terrain-following s-coordinates and covers almost the whole troposphere.
-Detailed description of the model can be found in EMEP reports (Travnikov and Ilyin, 2005) and in the Internet on EMEP web page http://www.emep.int/ under the link to information on Heavy Metals.
-Meteorological data used in the calculations for 1990-2006 were obtained using MM5 meteorological data preprocessor on the basis of the Re-analysis project data prepared by National Centers for Environmental Predictions together with National Center of the Atmospheric Research (NCEP/NCAR) in the USA (http://www.cdc.noaa.gov/cdc/data.ncep.reanalysis2.html)) and meteorological analysis of European Centre for Medium-Range Weather Forecasts (ECMWF).
+Detailed description of the model can be found in EMEP reports (Travnikov and Ilyin, 2005) and in the Internet on EMEP web page http://www.emep.int under the link to information on Heavy Metals.
+Meteorological data used in the calculations for 2003 were obtained using MM5 meteorological data preprocessor on the basis of the Re-analysis project data prepared by National Centers for Environmental Predictions together with National Center of the Atmospheric Research (NCEP/NCAR) in the USA (http://wesley.ncep.noaa.gov/reanalysis.html).

 Calculations of atmospheric transport and depositions of lead, cadmium, and mercury are provided on the regular basis annually two years in arrears on the basis of emission data officially submitted by Parties to CLRTAP Convention.

-7. Uncertainty: The MSCE-HM model has been verified in a number of intercomparison campaigns with other regional HM transport models (Sofiev et al., 1996; Gusev et al., 2000; Ryaboshapko et al., 2001,2005) and has been qualified by means of sensitivity and uncertainty studies (Travnikov, 2000).
-It was concluded in these publications that the results of heavy metal airborne transport modeling were in satisfactory agreement with the available measurements and the discrepancies did not exceed on average a factor of two.
+7. Uncertaity: The MSCE-HM model has been verified in a number of intercomparison campaigns with other regional models (Sofiev et al., 1996; Gusev et al., 2000; Ryaboshapko et al., 2001) and has been qualified by means of sensitivity and uncertainty studies (Travnikov, 2000).
+It was concluded in this publications that the results of heavy metal airborne transport modeling are in satisfactory agreement with the available measurements and discrepancy does not exceed on average a factor of two.
 The comparison of calculated versus measured data indicates that the model predicts the observed air concentrations of lead and cadmium within the accuracy of 30%.
 For concentrations in precipitation the difference between calculated and measured values may reach two times.
 Computed mercury concentrations deviate from measured values within a factor of two.

 8. Further work required: Further work is required on reducing uncertainties in emission data and modeling approaches used in MSCE-HM model.